 A multimodal intervention design to alter the behavior of chronically aggressive youth.
 The program consists of skill streaming, designed to teach a broad curriculum of pro-social behavior; anger control training, a method for empowering youth to modify their own anger responsiveness; and moral reasoning training, to help motivate youth to employ the skills learned via the other components.
 ART has been deemed a preferred program in terms of Evidence Based Practices.
 Multiple studies have shown a reduction in recidivism rates, reduction in cost per youth within the criminal justice system and benefits to victims.
 Interactive Journaling:

 Interactive Journaling is a cognitive behavioral intervention that targets specific risk areas.
 A variety of journals are available depending on the individual needs of the participant.
 Journals are completed with the help of Probation Department facilitators trained by the Change Company.
 Writing assignments are designed to have participants evaluate the interplay between their thinking, feelings, and actions, and engage in behavioral changes to live a more responsible life.
 Key underpinnings of the module are Motivational Intervention (MI) and the trans-theoretical model of change.
 The curriculum is applicable to both individual and group settings.
-Interactive Journaling is included in the Substance Abuse and Mental Health Services

-Administration's (SAMSHA) National Registry of Evidenced Based Programs and Practices (NREPP).
+Interactive Journaling is included in the Substance Abuse and Mental Health Services Administration's (SAMSHA) National Registry of Evidenced Based Programs and Practices (NREPP).

 Funds are used to pay for the salary, benefits, and training costs of Juvenile Deputy Probation Officers (DPO) who provide field supervision to youth with adjudicated offenses.
-Aside from ensuring proper supervision and safety of the juvenile in the community, Probation Officers provide direct service through the facilitation of evidenced based programming.

-Probation Behavioral Health Clinician
+Probation Clinician